 My oldest child, Robbie, wants to be a game inventor when he grows up.
 He’s invented quite a few games, but the majority of them aren’t really math games.
 They’re heavy on health and damage stats, power-ups, and battles between different cards….
 This year, however, Robbie invented a game that has been fantastic for our math games time, and I’m excited to share it with you today!

 You might already be familiar with Bead Trading, game A7.1 in the Math Card Games book.
-Rachel featured it last summer.
-You can read her blog for more details; but essentially, it’s a way to practice bead trading on the second side of the AL Abacus by turning over Basic Number Cards and adding them to a cumulative total.
+Rachel featured it in one of her blogs.
+You can read the blog for more details; but essentially, it’s a way to practice bead trading on the second side of the AL Abacus by turning over Basic Number Cards and adding them to a cumulative total.
 Once you reach 1000, you’re a “Grand Champion”!

 Robbie loved this game to the extent that he created his own levels and sub-levels of championship.
 His sister, however… not so much.
 She got about ten cards into this game and walked away.
 I knew she needed a lot more bead trading practice though.
 I let it slide for a couple weeks.
 Then one afternoon, Robbie came up with his game.
 He didn’t intend for it to be used with the abacus, but when he taught me how to play, a lightbulb went on.
 Hey – this game would be perfect for practice on the second side of the abacus!
 I showed my daughter how to play it and instantly she was hooked.
 She begged to play it every day and in the first week we played it about ten times!